Polydet/polydet/README.md

 - Evince accepts the PDF if the magic number is anywhere in the file, as long as the file extension is `.pdf`.

 For now, this package only search for `%PDF-` anywhere in the file.
+It would be possible to improve this by searching any form of this magic number followed by a line feed `\n`.

 ### ZIP